Article Read Time

 - Complete cyber security training regularly and engage with others to stay sharp.

-- Where additional training is needed, start a dialogue about how to fill that gap and strengthen the entire organization’s security awareness.
+- When additional training is needed, start a dialogue about how to fill that gap and strengthen the organization’s security awareness across the entire organization.

 - Implement a zero-trust security model that minimizes the risk of unauthorized access to systems and data.

-- Use technology solutions to automate security tasks and to detect and respond to threats in real-time.
+- Use technology solutions to automate security tasks and detect and respond to threats in real time.

 - Help cultivate a security culture emphasizing cyber security’s importance and encouraging employees to report suspicious activity.